mixelpixel/LambdaSchoolTA/README.md

   ```
   git remote add upstream https://github.com/LambdaSchool/Responsive-Web-Design.git
   ```
-  then confirm with
+  ...then confirm with:
   ```
   git remote -v
   ```
-  then you can:
+  ...then you can:
   ```
   git pull upstream master
   ```
-  …to pull in the updates.
+  ...to pull in the updates.

   Also, when you pull in new stuff from Lambda School, git will want a commit message.
 The VIM or NANO text editors may pop up at you expecting you to know how to use them.